Sachin-chaurasiya/Code-Snippets-Builder/README.md

 ### 🦄 Start the Development Mode

-Use the following command to start the app in the development mode:
+Use the following command to start the app in development mode:

 ```bash
 yarn start